beaurancourt/blog/markdown/rewriting-isfjall.md

 > returned, bearing a tale of betrayal from a powerful faerie noble, and
 > (motions) this artifact... and (motions again) their companion's blessed
 > sword.
 The artifact, a tiwstakn, along with (motions) this holy map I
-> pillaged from the archives allowed us to finally locate the Hall of Judgement
+> pillaged from the archives allowed us to finally locate the Hall of Judgment
 > after it having been lost to Nordlonders for centuries.
 I'm looking for
-> Thegns, powerful and brave, to *Swear an Oath* to seek the Hall of Judgement
+> Thegns, powerful and brave, to *Swear an Oath* to seek the Hall of Judgment
 > and rediscover it once more.
 I sense that the recent demon-cult activity, the
 > uptick in the rising dead, and the activity of the fae in the frostharrow are
 > all connected.
 With this many adversaries converging, it can only spell